pedronachtigall/CodAn/README.md

 ```
 codan.py -t transcripts.fa -o output_folder -m model_folder -b blast_DB
 ```
-To run this optional step, just indicate a specific protein DB mounted using the "makeblastdb" from the NCBI-BLAST approach.
+To run this optional step, just indicate a specific protein DB mounted using the ```makeblastdb``` function from the NCBI-BLAST approach.
 The user can download the pre-mounted protein DBs, such as swissprot (ftp://ftp.ncbi.nlm.nih.gov/blast/db/).

 # Predictive models